Updated February 2022

 College Savings Plans (529 Plans) can provide great tax benefits to people trying to save for their children’s or grandchildren’s college education.
 These plans can be set up for just about anybody though (a relative, friend or yourself)!

-Prior to the Tax Cuts and Jobs Act (TCJA), 529 Plans already offered the following benefits:
+529 Plans already offer the following benefits:

 - All Distributions, including earnings (which are considered capital gains), used for qualified higher education expenses are federally tax-free